 The region's minorities are primarily concentrated in urban municipalities.
 Somersworth has the most concentrated minority population in their active Indonesian community.
 Minority status is an indicator of potential transportation concerns if English is not someone's first language.
 Access to jobs and income may be constrained by language proficiency and equitable transportation service could be a further limiting factor.
 Similarly, if a family or individual has limited income transportation is a limiting factor when transportation costs are a quarter of household income (on average).
-According to the Censues, in many parts of the region over 8% of the population has limited access to vehicles.
-There are specific Census Block Groups in the cities (Dover, Rochester, and Somersworth), and rural communities (Wakefield, Milton, and Farmington) where more than 100 housing units do not have a vehicle and are more than a half-mile from the nearest supermarket.
+The Census records how many vehicles each household has; many parts of the region have concentrations of households that have limited access to personal vehicles, or no vehicles at all.
+There are specific Census Blocks in the cities (Dover, Rochester, and Somersworth), and rural communities (Wakefield, Milton, and Farmington) where more than 100 housing units do not have a vehicle and are more than a half-mile from the nearest supermarket.